Licensed Professional Counselor, Registered Yoga Teacher, Certification in Clinical Hypnosis

 I am an intuitive empath.
 For most of my life I could feel other people’s emotions in my own body.
 It took years for me to realize that not everyone can do this.
 A few years ago, I went through an intense phase of what can only be called enlightenment or consciousness expansion.
 As part of this process, one day I went into work, and found my boundaries were suddenly in place energetically.
 By this I mean that I could no longer feel clients feelings, but instead could *see* or *sense* where the energy was trapped in their body, creating the feelings or sensations related to the troubles they were experiencing.
 I now use this ability to help clients become more aware of their emotional and energetic realities in the present moment, and we gently release the stuck energy as I guide you out of unhelpful habits and patterns.
 This means I am just as in-tune with my clients as I have always been, but no longer leave the office tired at the end of the day!

-In combination with these intuitive abilities and trust in spirit to reveal what we need to see, I specialize in using a mindfulness-based, experiential approach that is relatively unconventional but effective.
-I will pull from therapies such as ACT (Acceptance and Commitment Therapy), AEDP (Accelerated Experiential Dynamic Psychotherapy), IFS (Internal Family Systems), Clinical Hypnosis, Integrative Yoga Therapy, and Existential Therapy Everything I do is either grounded in the science of IPNB (Interpersonal Neurobiology), or is an embodiment of spiritual gifts I have been guided to share.
+In combination with these intuitive abilities and trust in spirit to reveal what we need to see, I specialize in using mindfulness-based, experiential approaches that are relatively unconventional but effective.
+I will pull from therapies such as ACT (Acceptance and Commitment Therapy), AEDP (Accelerated Experiential Dynamic Psychotherapy), IFS (Internal Family Systems), Clinical Hypnosis, and Integrative Yoga Therapy.
+Everything I do is either grounded in the science of IPNB (Interpersonal Neurobiology), or is an embodiment of spiritual gifts I have been guided to share.
 I also have a Certification in Clinical Hypnosis through ASCH, and sometimes utilize hypnotherapy to help clients capitalize on the healing power of focused attention and the natural brain-state of trance.

 My approach interacts with the client as a whole person (body, mind, energy, emotions, spirit), because all of these dimensions contribute to our sense of wellbeing.
 This is not talk therapy.
 It is energy work that shifts your entire being in a useful way, and offers you a more expanded perspective.
 My sincere goal is to offer each client a deeply moving and powerful session, each and every time we meet.